ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 In this section we will actually submit transactions after knowing that our smart contract is good to go!

-**1.** Enter the following command to see all of our Docker containers running.
-Please do this from the command line in VSCode :
+**1.** Enter the following command below to see all of our Docker containers running.
+Please do this from the command line in VSCode

     tecadmin@ubuntubase:~/Desktop/mycontract/test$ docker ps -a